For more information on business licences please visit whitby.ca/bylaws.

 Break Open Tickets

 Couples wishing to be married in Ontario must complete an application form signed by both individuals getting married.
-The application along with the appropriate identification and other supporting documents must be submitted in person by one or both parties at the Whitby Municipal Building.
+The application along with the appropriate identification and other supporting documents must be submitted in person by one or both parties at Whitby Town Hall, 575 Rossland Rd.
+E., Whitby, ON.
 You are requested to wait while the licence is being processed.

-In an effort to improve our customer service and efficiency in processing your marriage license you may now complete your marriage license application online prior to attending Town Hall.
+In an effort to improve our customer service and efficiency in processing your marriage licence you may now complete your marriage licence application online prior to attending Town Hall.
 Once your application has been submitted you will receive an email notification with a verification code.
 Please print the PDF of the licence attached to the confirmation email and ensure both parties sign and date the printed application.
-You must bring the printed, signed application, verification code and the appropriate identification for both parties to Whitby Town Hall for processing.
+You must bring the printed, signed application, verification code, and the appropriate identification for both parties to Whitby Town Hall for processing.

-Alternatively, if you do not want to apply using the on-line submission form, you may attend Town Hall and complete the marriage license application in person.
+Alternatively, if you're not able to apply using the online submission form, you may attend Whitby Town Hall and complete the marriage licence application in person.

 Please visit the Civil Marriage Ceremonies page for more information on civil ceremonies held at the Town of Whitby.

-To issue a marriage licence, we require TWO forms of original identification for both parties.
-The primary piece of identification must be either a valid PASSPORT or BIRTH CERTIFICATE.
-The secondary piece of I.D. may be one of the following:
+To issue a marriage licence, we require two forms of original identification for both parties.
+The primary piece of identification must be either a valid passport or birth certificate.
+The secondary piece of identification may be one of the following: